johndoe31415/x509sak/README.md

     revokecrt          Revoke a specific certificate
-    createcrl          Generate a certificate revocation list (CRL) genbrokenrsa       Generate broken RSA keys for use in penetration testing dumpkey            Dump a key in text form examinecert        Examine an X.509 certificate
+    createcrl          Generate a certificate revocation list (CRL) genbrokenrsa       Generate broken RSA keys for use in penetration testing genbrokendsa       Generate broken DSA parameters for use in penetration testing
+    dumpkey            Dump a key in text form examinecert        Examine an X.509 certificate
     forgecert          Forge an X.509 certificate